Annapurna Circuit Via Tilicho Lake trek

 Trip overview

-Annapurna Circuit via Tilicho Lake Trek is probably the best trekking trip to date to walk around the Annapurna Circuit hiking route in Nepal.
+The Tilicho Lake Trek is probably the best trekking trip to date to walk around the Annapurna Circuit hiking route in Nepal.
 So, it is the journey towards Nepal’s highest-situated lake which is 4949m.

 It is the best strolling trail around the world’s famous trekking route including the great Thorong La Pass (5416 m).
 Himalaya View treks have knitted the best itinerary for this trekking adventure as trekkers get a chance to witness the Tilicho Lake (4949m) as well as Thorong La Pass and much of the attractions of the Annapurna Circuit Trekking trail.

-Trekkers reach the famous Muktinath temple area after crossing Thorong La Pass.
+Trekkers reach the famous Muktinath temple Mustang area after crossing Thorong La Pass.
 Observe the great harmony of religious tolerance.
 For example, Lord Vishnu and Lord Buddha i.e. Nunnery and temple are located together.
 Trekkers will visit the windiest town in Nepal, Jomsom.
 You can have the option to fly back to Pokhara or take the bus drive to Pokhara via Beni.

 Short Itinerary